 This competitive process has been successful for many years.
 Numerous public water systems have developed and implemented plans.
-Figure 2-1 shows communities/public water systems in Nevada that have developed plans to protect their ground water supplies.
+Figure 2-1 shows communities/public water systems in Nevada that have developed Community Source Water Protection Plans (CSWPP) to protect their local drinking water supplies.

-To date the state has endorsed 60 wellhead protection plans.
-Individual plans may include one or more public water systems for the area resulting in approximately 117 public water systems in Nevada protected under individual plans.
+To date, the state has endorsed 60 wellhead protection plans and 11 CSWPPs.
+Individual plans may include one or more public water systems for the area, resulting in over 100 public water systems in Nevada protected under individual plans.

-Although many public water systems have successfully developed ground water (wellhead) protection plans, the age and applicability of the State program, slowed community planning momentum, and increased implementation of source water protection areas at the state level, suggested the need for a major program review and update.
+Although many public water systems have successfully developed groundwater (wellhead) protection plans, the age, and applicability of the State program, slowed community planning momentum, and increased implementation of source water protection areas at the state level suggested the need for a major program review and update.